opnfv/vswitchperf/docs/configguide/installation.rst

 to configure 1GB hugepages as the pagesize.

 The amount of hugepages needed depends on your configuration files in vsperf.
-Each guest image requires 4096 by default according to the default settings in the ``04_vnf.conf`` file.
+Each guest image requires 4096 MB by default according to the default settings in the ``04_vnf.conf`` file.

 .. code:: bash